digst/cloud/design.md

 Highly available services are a result of carefull design, early detection of problems and the required capabilities to fix them.
 Carefull design is supported by devepoment guidelines and general cloud practices.
 Detection of problems is supported by automated testing and health monitoring.
 Required capabilities covers both specific products, their configuration, dependencies and underlying infrastructure.
 The availability and cost of these support from technology providers must be considered when deciding the roadmap and should be contractually specifie by the Platform Provider when possible.

 Processes of identifying and resolving problems are separated from incident management.
 SLA should also govern Platform Customers’ responsibility to participate in this process when needed.

 ### Platform Operations
 ![Platform Operation](operations.svg)

 Existing established processes at SIT are not suitable for DevOps and automation.
-Since ITIL and IT4IT are well supported in existing tools and a considerable amount of training has been done both at SIT and it's customers, new processes are based on those frameworks.
+Since ITIL and IT4IT are well supported in existing tools and a considerable amount of training has been done both at SIT and it's customers, new processes are based on the ITIL and IT4IT frameworks.

 **[ITIL]** SIT establishes processes suitable for cloud platform operations based on the ITIL framework.